-Liquidity and capital management (Refer to note 11 (C))
+Liquidity and capital management (Refer to note 12(c))

-To support its basis of preparation of the financial statements, the Group has prepared a forecast of its cash flows, which includes a number of assumptions about the ramp-up of the Balama Graphite Operation such as production volume, mix and grades, expected revenues from production, and operating and capital costs.
+To support its basis of preparation of the financial statements, the Group has prepared a forecast of its cash flows, which includes a number of assumptions about the ramp-up of the Balama Graphite Operation during 2020, following the planned production reductions during 2019.
+These include production volume, mix and grades, expected revenues from production, and operating and capital costs.

-There are risks associated with the ramp-up, cash flow conservation and the ability to obtain a debt facility or alternative sources of financing.
-As a result, our assessment of liquidity and capital management as it relates to the basis of preparation of the financial statements is considered a key audit matter.
+There are risks associated with the ramp-up, cash flow conservation and the ability to obtain a debt facility or alternative sources of financing if required.
+As a result, the basis of preparation of the financial statements is considered a key audit matter.